Main

 Risk Management

 We look laterally across the Company to identify material risks and implement appropriate risk control measures.
 The Chief Operating Officer of each business unit and overseas regional business unit is responsible for managing risks in their business domain within the authority delegated to them as part of the execution of their duties.
-Meanwhile, each of the Corporate Staff Divisions provides support to business units and overseas regional business units regarding the aspects of risk management that they are responsible for, while also monitoring the company-wide position and reporting to management.
+Meanwhile, each corporate staff unit provides support to business units and overseas regional business units, while also monitoring the company-wide position and reporting to management regarding the aspects of risk management that they are responsible for.
 In addition, the major committees develop and maintain risk management structures on a company-wide basis and handle material risks as advisory bodies and subordinate organizations to the Executive Committee.
 Mitsui has established an integrated risk management system that manages company-wide risks centrally through the Executive Committee and its advisory body, the Portfolio Management Committee.
-The Corporate Staff Divisions, which act as the secretariat, manage risks from a company-wide perspective.
-In coordination with related divisions, they identify material risks and take appropriate measures, considering the frequency of occurrence, expected scale of damage, and level of risk tolerance.
-In FY March 2024, these efforts were discussed by the Portfolio Management Committee and then presented to the Executive Committee and the Board of Directors.
+The Corporate Staff Units, which act as the secretariat, manage risks from a company-wide perspective.
+In coordination with relevant divisions, they identify material risks and take appropriate measures, considering the frequency of occurrence, expected scale of damage, and level of risk tolerance.
+In FY March 2025, these efforts were discussed by the Portfolio Management Committee and then presented to the Executive Committee and the Board of Directors.
+Furthermore, under this structure, affiliated companies conduct Control Self-Assessment (CSA) as a means for autonomously evaluating risk and the effectives of controls, and are working to sustain and enhance appropriate risk management.

 Mitsui Risk Management Structure